December 30, 2009

 Serves 4-6

-1 pound meat (beef or lamb), washed and cut into cubes
+-1 pound beef or lamb, washed and cut into cubes

-1. In a large pot, saute chopped onions in 3 tablespoons of vegetable oil over medium-high heat until they become light golden brown.
-Add the garlic and saute for an additional 2-3 minutes.
+1. In a large pot, heat 3 tablespoons of oil over medium-high heat.
+Add chopped onions and cook until golden.
+Stir in the minced garlic and saute for 2-3 minutes more.

-2. Add the turmeric and the meat, stir and brown the meat on all sides.
-Add salt and pepper to taste.
+2. Add turmeric and the meat to the pot, and brown the meat on all sides.
+Season with salt and pepper.

-3. Then add 2-3 cups of water, bring to a boil, reduce the heat to medium-low, cover, and cook.
+3. Pour in 2-3 cups of water, bring to a boil, then reduce the heat to medium-low, cover, and cook for about 30-40 minutes.

-4. In a large frying pan, heat 2-3 tablespoons of oil over medium-high heat, saute celery until soft, add parsley and mint, stir well and saute for another 3-4 minutes.
+4. In a large frying pan, heat 2-3 tablespoons of oil over medium-high heat.
+Sauté the celery pieces until softened.
+Add the parsley and mint; stir well and sauté for another 4-5 minutes.

-6. Add the lime juice toward the end of cooking.
+6. Stir in lemon juice toward the end of cooking.

 Serve with rice and salad.